 China renews yellow alert for blizzards

 BEIJING, Nov.
-15 (Xinhua) -- China's National Meteorological Center renewed a yellow alert for snowstorms on Wednesday, with blizzards expected to hit parts of the country's northeastern provinces.
+21 (Xinhua) -- China's National Meteorological Center renewed a yellow alert for snowstorms on Tuesday, with blizzards expected to hit parts of the country's northeastern regions.

-From 8 p.m.
-Wednesday to 8 p.m.
-Friday, snowstorms will lash parts of Jilin and Heilongjiang, the meteorological center said.
+The center said from 8 p.m.
+Tuesday to 8 p.m.
+Thursday, snowstorms will lash parts of Inner Mongolia, Heilongjiang, Jilin, and the Changbai Mountains.

-Some parts of these regions may experience heavy blizzards, which could lead to more than 16 centimeters of snow in some places, according to the center.
+Some parts of these regions may experience heavy blizzards, possibly leading to around 20 centimeters of snow in some places.

-Local authorities in the affected regions have been advised to make preparations for snowstorms and frost damage.
-Transportation, power and communications departments should conduct inspections of roads, railways and power lines, and carry out road clearing and de-icing work, the center said.
+The center added that local authorities in the affected areas have been advised to prepare for snowstorms and frost damage.
+Transportation, power, and communications departments should inspect roads, railways, and power lines and conduct road clearing and de-icing work.

 Drivers have been advised to exercise caution and employ anti-skid precautions for their vehicles.